Providing Accessible Cell Phones for People with Special Needs

 |

-Press the TASH ability switch, sip-n-puff switch, or wheelchair ECU port to:
+Use the ability switch, sip-n-puff switch, or wheelchair environmental control unit ECU port to:

 Answer incoming calls